Laverock Hall Play Area’s drainage work is now completed andRead More

 Good citizen awardTo nominate someone for the Good Citizen Award click on the button below to skip to our online contact form.

-Blyth Town Council has decided to launch a Good Citizens Award Scheme for 2018/19 and is seeking nominees who have gone the extra mile to help others in their community.
+Blyth Town Council launched a Good Citizens Award Scheme in 2018/19 and is continuing to seek nominees who have gone the extra mile to help others in their community.
 Nominations are invited for three categories:

 - Under 18

 - Over 18

 Individuals should be residents of Blyth and businesses should be based in Blyth.